hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Sessions

-* **Next Session** will be on Tuesday, Khordad 6 at 18:00 via LMS [Class Room](http://vc26.sbu.ac.ir/class-2216137-91) **(TBC)**
+* **Next Session** will be on Tuesday, Khordad 13 at 18:00 via LMS [Class Room](http://vc26.sbu.ac.ir/class-2216137-91)

-   - Unsupervised Learning Techniques of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
+   - Introduction to Artificial Neural Networks with Keras of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
-   - Machine Learning with Scikit-Learn Part 11
+   - Machine Learning with TensorFlow and Keras
    - Notebook: Will be posted here!

 * **First Video Tutorial** by [Yavar Taheri Yeganeh](https://github.com/YavarYeganeh) posted on Monday, Esfand 5